wuqing1902/portfolio/README.md

 My goal is to build a strong interdisciplinary foundation that connects:
 - Programming (Python)
-- Data Analysis & Scientific Computing
+- Data Analysis & Artificial Intelligence
 - Networking & Cybersecurity
-- Future Bioinformatics & Machine Learning Applications

 ---